OPENING SACRED SPACE

 HEAVEN AND EARTH

 The final two directions - above and below, represent the masculine and feminine.
-The shaman summons it to preserve and perpetuate, while understanding that life is a delicate balance between the changing and the unchanging.
-The Inka believe that the soul has three parts.
+The Shaman summons it to preserve and perpetuate, while understanding that life is a delicate balance between the changing and the unchanging.
+The Inca believe that the soul has three parts.
 When people die, one part of their soul (the changing) returns to the Earth, to be reabsorbed into nature and become one with all life.
 Another part (their power and wisdom) returns to the sacred mountains, and a third part (the unchanging) returns to the Sun.

 * Earth is the receptive and nurturing principle.
 Its power is to mulch and renew.
 The summer leaves are turned back into rich soil.
 When saluting the Earth we acknowledge our relationship with all other life forms, from the trees to the fishes, the birds, and the stones.
 When saluting the Heavens we acknowledge our star brother and sisters, and we dedicate our healing effort to the Great Spirit, the Creator of all.